MicrosoftDocs/azure-dev-docs/articles/ai/introduction-build-generative-ai-solutions.md

 ## Final considerations that may influence your application design decisions

-Here's a short list of things to consider and other takeaways from this article that will impact your application design decisions:
+Here's a short list of things to consider and other takeaways from this article that impact your application design decisions:

 - Define the problem space and audience clearly to align the AI's capabilities with user expectations, optimizing the solution's effectiveness for the intended use case.
-- Leverage low-code/no-code platforms for rapid prototyping and development if they meet your project's requirements, evaluating the trade-off between development speed and customizability.
+- Use low-code/no-code platforms for rapid prototyping and development if they meet your project's requirements, evaluating the trade-off between development speed and customizability.
 Explore the possibilities of low-code and no-code solutions for parts of your application to speed up development and enable non-technical team members to contribute to the project.